sirixdb/sirix-web-frontend/README.md

 13. Start the Node.js Server without Docker: `npm run dev`
 14. In your browser call http://localhost:3005 and the frontend should appear.

+Without Docker for setting up the web frontend:

 > NOTE:
 > For those using Docker Toolbox instead of Docker to run Keycloak and Sirix, you will need to do the following:
 > 1. Find your Docker IP (you should see it when starting Docker Quickstart Terminal).